BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-Using random forest regression values (MAE and RMSE, not OOB and Confusion Matrix) and summary statistics to predict how well VT does in the future based on the head coaching change (Brent Pry to James Franklin)
+Using random forest regression values (Corrected to Ridge Regression, see below to compare model results) (MAE and RMSE, not OOB and Confusion Matrix) and summary statistics to predict how well VT does in the future based on the head coaching change (Brent Pry to James Franklin)

 This R code showcases the shift in the Virginia Tech Locker room with head coach James Franklin taking over the program.
 Franklin (previously at Penn State) has a 68% win rate over 188 games.

 To predict and compare how Franklin MAY do compared to previous locker rooms, we must level the playing field before running our Machine Learning Model.

 My R code examines the last four seasons (2022-2025) of Brent Pry vs. James Franklin to equalize the sample size.
-We will record wins and losses as they occur for the 2025 season and calculate the average win rate, along with other factors such as average points per game, offensive passing yards, and rushing yards, to be applied to a random forest model.
+We will record wins and losses as they occur for the 2025 season and calculate the average win rate, along with other factors such as average points per game, offensive passing yards, and rushing yards, to be applied to a random forest and ridge regression models.
 We also normalize the values (as they are on different scales) for better interpretability.
 There is also a SHAP values plot to showcase differences regarding which variable/features mostly affect our prediction.